Approximation Algorithms for Clustering with Dynamic Points: Introduction

 We study two problems of this flavor.
-The first problem, a dynamic version of the {\em ordered $k$-median} problem, is a very general model that captures a wide range of dynamic clustering problems where the objective is to minimize the sum of service cost and movement cost.
+The first problem, called dynamic ordered $k$-median (\dom), is a very general model that captures a wide range of dynamic clustering problems where the objective is to minimize the sum of service cost and movement cost.
 In particular, it generalizes dynamic versions of $k$-center and $k$-median.
 The problem is defined as follows.
-We are given a metric space and there are $T$ time steps.
-In each time step $t$, there is a set $C_t$ of clients that we need to serve.
-In each time step, we can also choose the locations for $k$ movable facilities to serve the clients (each client is served by its closest facility).
-Our goal is to minimize the total ordered service distance (i.e., the ordered $k$-median objective), summed over all times steps, plus the total distances traveled by the $k$ movable facilities.
-We define the problem formally as follows. \begin{definition} (\dom) We are given a metric space $(X,d)$.
-An instance of \dom is specified by $(\{C_t\}_{t=1}^T,\{F_t\}_{t=1}^T,\{w_t\in\mathbb{R}_{\geq0}^{|C_t|}\}_{t=1}^T,\gamma>0,k\in\mathbb{N}_+)$, where $T\geq2$ is a constant integer, $C_t\subset X$ is the set of clients for time $t$, $F_t\subset X$ is the set of candidate locations where we can place facilities.
-For a vector $v$, denote by $v^\downarrow$ the vector derived from $v$ by sorting its entries in non-increasing order.
-Also denote by $m(X,Y)=\min_{M_0\in M(X,Y)}\sum_{(i,i')\in M_0}d(i,i')$ the total weight of minimum-weight perfect matching between two equal-sized multi-sets $X,Y$.
-We are required to compute a sequence of multi-sets of facilities $\{A_t\}_{t=1}^T$ with $A_t\subset F_t,|A_t|=k$, so that the following sum of ordered service cost and movement cost is minimized:
+We are given a metric space and $T$ time steps.
+In each time step $t$, there is a set $C_t$ of clients that we need to serve, and we can choose the locations for $k$ mobile facilities to serve the clients (each client is served by its closest facility).
+Our goal is to minimize the total ordered service cost (i.e., the ordered $k$-median objective), summed over all time steps, plus the total cost of moving the $k$ facilities.
+We define the problem formally as follows. \begin{definition} (\dom).
+Given a metric space $(X,d)$, an instance of $T$-\dom, $T\in\mathbb{Z}_+$ is specified by $\{C_t\}_{t=1}^T$, $\{F_t\}_{t=1}^T$, non-increasing weight vectors $\{w_t\in\mathbb{R}_{\geq0}^{|C_t|}\}_{t=1}^T$, and $\gamma>0,\,k\in\mathbb{Z}_+$. $T\geq2$ and $\gamma$ are constants. $C_t\subseteq X$ is the set of clients at time $t$, and $F_t\subseteq X$ is the set of candidate locations where we can place facilities.
+We are required to compute a sequence of multi-sets of facilities $\{A_t\}_{t=1}^T$ with $A_t\subseteq F_t,\,|A_t|=k$, minimizing the following sum of ordered service cost and movement cost,